bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Bugs.md

 Guard let breaks at let messageThread = messageThread.
 Broken prepare for segue?
 But if messages load in detail view of the thread then it works atleast up until that point.

 Omg...
 Don't tell me the typo in the segue.identifier is the reason... lmao I hate yall.

+## Bug :bug: #5 : - Can't load threads after a message with an UUID has been created

+> Issues & Hypotheses

+A second ago I could load threads with no issues, even when I created a message with code, what changed?